What Is a SONIC Franchise?

 At SONIC we optimize unit-level economics, leveraging our national buying power and closely analyzing individual store sales to optimize efficiency.
 As a result, our average gross sales by store increased from $1,072,000 in 2012 to $1,257,000 in 2018.
 Our leadership is unmatched, and our departments work collaboratively to maximize efficiency and profits across all facets of the business.
 Our national buying power of $1.2 billion helps us control costs system-wide.
 In addition, SONIC’s purchasing department works closely with the marketing and innovation teams to ensure that every SONIC restaurant has 100 percent availability of the right product at the best costs.

 SONIC sets itself apart from QSR franchises in our method of purchasing to keep costs down.
 Every step of the purchasing process is closely monitored to ensure that SONIC meets the regional demands and taste differentiations of customers.

 What does it cost to open a SONIC?

-The franchise fee for a single SONIC restaurant is between $22,500 and $45,000, with a total investment for a traditional SONIC ranging from $865,000 to $3.64 million (excluding land).
+The license fee for a traditional Sonic restaurant is $45,000, with a total investment ranging from $1.22 million to $3.53 million (excluding land).
+The license fee for a non-traditional Sonic restaurant is $22,500, with a total investment ranging from $356,500 to $977,300 (excluding land).
 The net worth of a partner can be used toward the total net worth/liquidity requirements.
-The term of a traditional SONIC franchise is 20 years, plus a 10-year renewal.
+The term of a SONIC franchise ranges from 10 – 20 years, plus a 10-year renewal option.

 “We are looking for franchisees who want to be part of a family-oriented culture with a can-do entrepreneurial attitude,” says President Claudia San Pedro.